Kriangsak Chamanan: International relations and foreign policy

 The Thai offensive, backed by Bangkok's ASEAN partners, was rewarded in a United Nations (UN) General Assembly resolution adopted in November 1979.
 The resolution called for immediate withdrawal of all foreign forces from Cambodia, asked all nations to refrain from interfering in, or staging acts of aggression against, Cambodia, and called on the UN secretary general to explore the possibility of an international conference on Cambodia.

 Kriangsak also made significant economic deals with regional neighbors.
-When the Malaysian Prime Minister Tun Hussein Onn arrived in Thailand to sign an oil treaty over drilling rights along the Thai-Malaysian border and in the Gulf of Thailand, both flew to the northern Thai city of Chiang Mai to sign the pact.
-While in a convoy on the way from the Chiang Mai airport Kriangsak ordered his limousine to stop and took Tun Hussein to a noodle shop to enjoy the "best beef noodles in Thailand".
+When the Malaysian prime minister Tun Hussein Onn arrived in Thailand to sign an oil treaty over drilling rights along the Thai-Malaysian border and in the Gulf of Thailand, both flew to the northern Thai city of Chiang Mai to sign the pact.
+While in a convoy on the way from the Chiang Mai Airport, Kriangsak ordered his limousine to stop and took Tun Hussein to a noodle shop to enjoy the "best beef noodles in Thailand".
 When Hussein became agitated about being late for the signing, Kriangsak reportedly took out the agreement and signed it on the spot, asking his guest: "Now would you care for some more noodles?"

-Despite taking power in a military coup, the Times and the New York Times report that Kriangsak was known for leaning towards democracy.
-He enlisted more civilians to top jobs than any previous regime.
-He granted amnesty to communists and dissidents who were jailed for fighting a military crackdown in 1976.
-He promulgated the country's 12th constitution, and set up a timetable for full parliamentary democracy in 1979.
+Despite taking power in a military coup, The Times and The New York Times report that Kriangsak was known for leaning towards democracy.
+He enlisted more civilians to top jobs than any previous regime, granted amnesty to communists and dissidents who were jailed for fighting a military crackdown in 1976, promulgated the country's 12th constitution, and set up a timetable for full parliamentary democracy in 1979.
 But this democratic step reportedly cost him the support of the military.